isomerpages/psd-corp/press-room/speeches/_posts/2017-11-08-post-Speech by Mr Teo Chee Hean at the Public Service Leadership Dinner.md

 description: ""
 image: ""
 ---
-**Speech by Mr Teo Chee Hean, Deputy Prime Minister and Coordinating Minister for National Security at the Public Service Leadership Dinner on 8th November 2017, Shangri-La Hotel**
+<div style="text-align:center"><strong>
+	SPEECH BY MR TEO CHEE HEAN, DEPUTY PRIME MINISTER AND COORDINATING MINISTER FOR NATIONAL SECURITY AT THE PUBLIC SERVICE LEADERSHIP DINNER ON 8TH NOVEMBER 2017, SHANGRI-LA HOTEL</strong>

-_“Professionalism and Taking Pride in Public Service”_
+_“Professionalism and Taking Pride in Public Service”_</div>

 Chairman and Members of the Public Service Commission,
 Head of Civil Service,